tobse80/gitgraph-mergecascade/README.md

 # gitgraph-mergecascade
-Release Workflow with merge cascade
+Illustrate a release Workflow with merge cascade using gitgraph.js.